 - Body Horror: The Cyberman helmet trying to assimilate Amy.

 - "Oh, you're the guy, yeah?
 The one who did the swordy thing."
 "Thanks for the swording."

 - Rory also gets one, too: "... and then I was here, a Roman, a proper Roman, head full of Roman... stuff."

 - Catch Phrase: No River Song episode is complete without "Hello, sweetie" (always in a place you would never expect to find it) and "Spoilers!"

 - Chekhov's Gun: The ring that's been mounted on the fireplace is finally fired.

-- Chekhov's Gunman: That black-market salesman with micro-explosives in his drink?
-The blue, fat one?
+- Chekhov's Gunman: That blue, fat black-market salesman with micro-explosives in his drink.
 He's only a one-off character, right?
 Wrong.
-Meet Dorium Maldovar, a blue, fat black-market salesman who is rather important in the next season.
+Meet Dorium Maldovar, a blue, fat black-market salesman who is rather important in the next series.